 Hypogonadism can also develop later in life, particularly in men who are obese or have Type 2 diabetes.

 This is known as late-onset hypogonadism.
-It can cause the "male menopause" symptoms.
+It can cause these male menopause symptoms.

 But this is an uncommon and specific medical condition that is not a normal part of ageing.